-5. Identifying and categorising risk
+6. Identifying and Categorising Risk

-It is the responsibility of the CMT, SLT, board of trustees, audit and risk committee, and relevant staff members to identify and categorise the risks involved in decision making, operations and changes which come about as a result of an internal, external, strategic or project variable.
-For all risk Page | 5 categories, the trust will refer to mitigation or contingency plans which will help to minimise the impact of risks.
+It is the responsibility of the board of trustees, audit, risk and remuneration committee and staff members in the trust to identify and categorise the risks involved in decision making, operations and changes which come about as a result of an internal, external, strategic or project variable.
+For all risk categories, the trust will refer to mitigation or contingency plans which will help to minimise the impact of risks.